 Sigyn couldn’t help but return the smile.
 She could smell him on the cloak—perhaps a little too much, but he’d been travelling and needed a bath.
 As she laid his pungent cloak on the bench to dry, she thought about giving him a thorough wash in the morning once the boys had left for the day.
 Even when he was dirty, she loved the smell of him, his earthy musk and smoky clothes.

 The acrid stench of smouldering alarmed Sigyn, who looked up to see Loki’s hands on fire.
-“What are you doing?”
+“What are you doing!?”

 The yelling startled Loki, who extinguished his flaming digits and pulled them close to his body.
 “I was trying to burn the pitch off my hands.”

 “Go do that outside.
 It smells awful.”

-Sigyn tried to wave away the wisps of acrid smoke as Loki slipped past his sons and out the door.
+Sigyn tried to wave away the wisps of black smoke as Loki slipped past his sons and out the door.

 Narvi set his armful of sticky pine on the nearest bench and wrinkled his nose.
 “Something stinks, and it’s not Vali this time,” he complained, earning a swat from his older brother.